maobuh/joostitemport/README.md

 porting my favorite items from joostmod to 1.4
-WE KNOW THAT JOOST IS PORTING THE MOD NOW
+WE KNOW THAT JOOST IS PORTING THE MOD NOW we wanna play with some joost items now so we will keep adding stuff to this until joost posts the whole thing

 Has not been tested extensively on multiplayer, so tell us about bugs (which we may or may not fix) on the steam page :))